guardrails-ai/ends_with/README.md

 **Parameters:**

-- **`end`** _(Union[str, list])_: The expected end to the string or list.
-For strings, this should be a string.
-For lists, this should either be a list, or a single scalar which will be contained in a list.
+- **`end`** _(str)_: The expected end to the string or list.
+For strings, the input must end with this character.
+For lists, the last element must be equal to this string value.
 - **`on_fail`** *(str, Callable):* The policy to enact when a validator fails.
 If `str`, must be one of `reask`, `fix`, `filter`, `refrain`, `noop`, `exception` or `fix_reask`.
 Otherwise, must be a function that is called when the validator fails.

 </ul>